psidex/Component3/README.md

  - Inserting tabs when enter is pressed
  - Look into line numbers
  - Test generated .hex with real microbit
- - Look into Flashing, RELP, & viewing microbit's internal files
+ - Look into Flashing, REPL, & viewing microbit's internal files